rougier/scientific-visualization-book/rst/coordinates.rst

 However, most of the time, you won't need to use these transform functions explicitly but rather implicitly.
 For example, consider the case where you want to add some text over a specific plot.
-For this, you need to use the text_ function and to specify what is to be written (of course) and the coordinates where you want to display the text.
+For this, you need to use the text_ function and specify what is to be written (of course) and the coordinates where you want to display the text.
 The question (for matplotlib) is how to consider these coordinates?
 Are they expressed in data coordinates? normalized data coordinates? normalized figure coordinates?
 The default is to consider